Collard Green Pesto Pizza

 This recipe can be adapted to a cheesy version by topping with a combination of shredded mozzarella and shredded cheddar, if desired.

-1 recipe pan pizza dough (see recipe below)
+1 recipe tangzhong pan pizza dough (see recipe here)

 1 recipe collard green pesto (see recipe below)